SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/01-select.md

 ## Find Related Models

-We can use the `.find_related()` method to quickly join and select a foreign table given that we have implemented `Related<Fruit> for Cake`.
+We can use the `find_related` method to quickly join and select a related entity.

 > Read more about [table joins](/docs/advanced-query/more-join#).

 ### Lazy Loading

-Preferable if you want to load related models conditionally, however, you have to take into account the increased database round trips.
+Related models are loaded on demand when you ask for it, preferable if you want to load related models based on some application logic.
+Note that lazy loading will increase database round trips compared to eager loading.

 ```rust
 // Find a cake model first